wallace-eduardo/game-bevy-rust/README.md

 # game

-A game top down game I am making in bevy about resources and economy
+A game top down game I am making in bevy about managing resources and the economy

+# Running the game

+Just run the command `cargo run`